Do you have a bare wall staring back at you, begging for a refresh?

 Now you’re all caught up!

-I’d suggest starting with google search, a pinterest search, an Instagram search for “Line Art Wall Decor”, or “Line Art Mural” or “Wall Line Art”.
+I’d suggest starting with google search, a pinterest search, or an Instagram search for “Line Art Wall Decor”, or “Line Art Mural” or “Wall Line Art”.
 You get the idea.

-Save a bunch of images that speak to you.
-See what inspires you.
-Then go back and look at them in your room.
 At this point, don’t worry about the scale, the size, the colors.
 You’re going to be customizing all of that.

 Concentrate on the subject matter and the general feel or style.